slavesocieties/openai/next_steps.md

--gen training data for jorges marriages and test

--write controlled vocabs and documentation for volume records
+-write controlled vocabs for pertinent fields

 -fully build out infrastructure to extract data from a full volume, fill in missing dates, disambiguate, etc. and create master volume record